Transfer Equivalency Petition

 - Wait.
 You will receive notice via your SJSU email usually within 2-3 weeks, sometimes longer in the period close to graduation.

 - Contact the ESSC if you have not heard from them within that time frame.

 - In some cases, the evaluator might ask you for further proof.
 Be prompt and clear with your responses.

-- Approved: Hooray!
-That's one fewer course you don't have to take.
-Unfortunately, this will NOT be posted on your records, so you will need to keep records of your approved TEPs in case your advisor or your professor requires proof that you've met prerequisites.
+Unfortunately, the petition will not be posted on your records, so you will need to keep records of your approved TEPs in case your advisor or your professor requires proof that you've met prerequisites.

 Rejected: Talk to your major advisor about a possible substitution; otherwise, you will need to take the course that was not approved.